jpaquim/psycle/psycle/doc/for-end-users/readme.txt

 * Psycledelics' Community and other communities:

 Psycledelics is the site of Psycle users.
-It contains several forums, documents and how-to's, download links and also a song section where that you can share your compositions with others.
+It contains several forums, documents and how-to's, download links and also a song section where you can share your compositions with others.
 It is a relatively small community, and quite helpful.